-Chronically high WBC 15 and neutrophils above 10 recent CRP 8.8.
-No infection can be found but was treated with two rounds of antibiotics Amoxicillin and Clarithromycin.
-Repeated CBC and numbers were higher.
+My reports show chronically high WBC above 15 and neutrophils above 10 recent CRP of 8.8.
+No infection can be found, but I was treated with two rounds of antibiotics- Amoxicillin and Clarithromycin.
+I repeated CBC, and the numbers were higher.
 My doctor said maybe this was going to be my normal.
 Is this possible?
-Since the last six months, I have also been experiencing abdominal pain, moderate nausea, and unintended weight loss.
+For the last six months, I have also been experiencing abdominal pain, moderate nausea, and unintended weight loss.
 My current medication includes Losec 40 mg and Coversyl Plus 8 mg.
 Please help.

 Welcome to icliniq.com.